Bcow7/setups/samples-ios/generate-screenshots.md

   - fastlane/Fastfile, which stores your deployment pipelines (lanes)
   - fastelane/Appfile, which stores your Apple ID and Bundle ID

-Then, run `snapshot init`, and follow the prompts.
+Then, run `fastlane snapshot init`, and follow the prompts.
 The command will create the following:

 - A fastlane/Snapfile, which stores `snapshot` config